sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 Did you know that in addition to code, you can search commit diffs, commit messages, and symbols?

-Even experienced Sourcegraph users will find something new.
 Give it a try and let us know what you think via [GitHub](https://github.com/sourcegraph/sourcegraph/issues/new/choose) or [Twitter](https://twitter.com/srcgraph).

 ## Improved go-to-definition and hover tooltips for all languages